 Broadway Bar

-The Broadway Bar is a great place just off Bridge Street to stop with friends.
+The Broadway Bar is a one-of-a-kind bar just a few blocks away from Bridge Street.
 You’ll find the bar decorated from top to bottom in Christmas decor in the colder months and other holiday decorations year-round.
 It’s also home to the Broadway Burger (and other awesome food options) that are cooked up on the flat top grill right before your eyes behind the bar.
+This might be one of the best burgers in town if you ask me – it consists of a giant handmade patty on grilled Texas toast with your choice of toppings and fries on the side.

 Pro Tip: Call the bar to get your reservations in early for the holidays.
-Reservations to eat there are made months in advance approaching Christmas and into the New Year.
+Reservations to eat there are made months in advance approaching Christmas and into the New Year, as this is one of the hottest holiday spots in town.

 Neon sign in front of Duke's Bar.